 If the gauge shows no data or 0.0, see the Troubleshooting section.

-Example 3: 2010 Toyota Camry using iOS device
+Example 3: 2010 Toyota Camry using Android device

 Before you begin, be sure to:

-2. In the OBDLink app, navigate to Settings > Get Enhanced OEM Add-Ons.
-When you connect to a new vehicle, the app automatically provides a link to this setting, as shown in the screenshot.
+- In the OBDLink app, navigate to Settings > Get Enhanced OEM Add-Ons.
+When you connect to a new vehicle, the app automatically provides a link to this setting.

 Note: Enhanced OEM Add-Ons are only for vehicles sold in North America.